 When Is the Best Time

-The best time to visit Yellowstone for wildlife is either in spring (May to June) or fall (mid-September to mid-October).
-In spring, bears with their cubs, wolves, baby bison, and other mammals are present.
-In the fall, it is possible to view the elk rut in Yellowstone.
+The best time to visit Yellowstone for wildlife is in the spring, from April to May, and in the fall months.
+Spring is the best time to spot bears with their cubs, wolves, baby bison, and other mammals.
+In September, it is possible to view the elk rut in Yellowstone.
+It's also less crowded during both periods compared to the summer months.

-However, every other season is also excellent because wildlife is present throughout the year in Yellowstone National Park.
-Every month and season offer fascinating sights and mammals to spot.
+However, every other season is excellent as well because wildlife is present throughout the year in Yellowstone National Park.
+Every month and season offers fascinating sights and mammals to spot.
 Read on for our detailed season guide and wildlife calendar and check out the two best available tours below.
 Because viewing the most intriguing wildlife is also a matter of having an excellent guide who knows the area very well:

-A complete Yellowstone Monthly Guide: Don' forget to check out our brand new Monthly Yellowstone General Guide
+More Yellowstone Tips: Don' forget to check out our brand new Yellowstone Season Guide

 April - Early June (Spring)

-Most animals can be spotted in or near the valleys.
-It's the time for baby bison, baby moose, baby bear, baby elk and many more.
-Also a good time to spot wolves and grizzly bears.
-Grizzly sightings occur mostly at night, dawn and dusk.
+During spring, most animals can be spotted in or near the valleys.
+It's the time for baby bison, baby moose, baby bear, baby elk, and many more.
+Also, a good time to spot wolves and grizzly bears.
+Grizzly sightings occur mostly at night, dawn, and dusk.
 A great grizzly bear spot in spring is the shores of Yellowstone Lake.
 Gray wolves are often seen in Lamar Valley and Hayden Valley.

 Mid-June - July - August (Summer)

-Bears and other animals leave the valleys and head for higher areas in June/July.
+Bears and other animals leave the valleys and head for higher areas in June and July.
 But still, visitors often report bear sightings throughout June.
 Later in July and August the chances to spot grizzlies or black bears in the valleys are very low.
 However, bison are still there, starting to rut in early August.
 Warm, great weather but also peak tourist months.

 September - October (Fall)

-Animals return to the valleys.
+Animals return to the valleys in the fall.
 Elk rut throughout September.
 The fascinating rut can be witnessed up-close in Mammoth Hot Springs, near the northern entrance.
-Together with amazing fall colors it’s one of the best time to view or photograph almost every animal including elk, moose, bighorn as well as wolves and grizzly.
+Together with amazing fall colors, it’s one of the best times to view or photograph almost every animal including elk, moose, bighorn as well as wolves, and grizzly.
 Visitor wise it gets slightly less busy in September after Labor Day weekend.
 However especially weekends are still busy.
-In late September/early October the crowds start to dissipate.
+In late September and early October, the crowds start to dissipate.

 November December- January - February - March (Winter)